A Novel Finite Fractional Fourier Transform and its Quantum Circuit Implementation on Qudits: Appendix

 \section{Appendix}

 We give explicitly an example of the AFrFT corresponding to one generator element of $SO_{2}(\mathbb{Z}_{11})$ as well as the matrices which correspond to the decomposition given in Eq. \eqref{eq:QFrFTdecomposition}.
+Such an AFrFT is the $1/3$ fraction of the DFT with dimension $11$.
 There are four generators of $SO_{2}(\mathbb{Z}_{11})$ and we choose the generator

 to define the AFrFT, so from Eq. \eqref{AFrFT} we get for the AFrFT with parameters $a=3$ and $b=-5$ the following matrix expressed in powers of $\omega=e^{i\frac{2\pi}{11}}$

 The quadratic diagonal matrix which corresponds to the decomposition of Eq. \eqref{eq:QFrFTdecomposition} has a constant parameter $\gamma=\frac{-3}{2\cdot(-5)}=8 \bmod 11$ and is given by